 I do a couple of things to make it stay fun for my kids:

-2. I read a few books to them while they’re there.
-I try to find something really fun and captivating so they get a little of my book contagion too.
+- I read a few books to them while they’re there.
+My goal is to find something really fun and captivating so they get a little of my book contagion too.

 Library Outing Activities

 Here are 3 printable library activities to try out on your future expeditions to the library:

 The first one is a library scavenger hunt.

 The second is an interview with a librarian.
 You may have to make prior arrangements, but often the librarians are available and happy to help you with anything when it comes to learning more about the library.

 And the third activity is an Explore Your Library Challenge:

 Hope you enjoy the activities and some fun expeditions to the library.
 The weekly library tradition is one we’re definitely holding on to.
 Germy books and all.